Our favourite bike routes in Lake Louise

 2. Moraine Lake Road

-Moraine Lake can be a traffic and parking nightmare in peak season, but getting there by bike eliminates those headaches!
+Now that Moraine Lake Road is closed to vehicle traffic, getting there by bike is easier than ever!
 Moraine Lake Road is going to be your best bet for unmatched views of the crystal clear waters of Moraine Lake—and it’s a relatively easy ride for experienced cyclists to boot.
 Moraine Lake itself is an excellent stopping point for a packed snack and to appreciate the stunning surroundings.
 You should expect to cycle about two hours up and about 45 minutes back down due to the rather steep incline at the beginning of the route.
 An e-bike would certainly make that stretch easier.

 Distance: 12 km one way